Florida State Road 78

 State Road 78 (SR 78) is the Florida Department of Transportation designation of the highway that historically extended from Pine Island Center on the Gulf Coast of Florida to the northern tip of Lake Okeechobee.
-In the 1980s, two segments of the route were removed from state maintenance to county maintenance (and the road designations were changed to reflect the action).
-More recently, SR 78 signs were removed from the four-mile-long stretch of US 27/SR 25 that was once a concurrency.
-All three sections are signed east–west, even though the easternmost section is actually a north–south route.
+In the 1980s, two segments of the route (including a segment in Lee County and a separate segment spanning Lee and Hendry counties) were removed from state maintenance to county maintenance and both were redesignated County Road 78 (CR 78).
+All three sections of SR 78 are signed east–west, even though the easternmost section is actually a north–south route.

 Route description

 Western section

+The historic western terminus of SR 78 is located on Pine Island at Stringfellow Road (CR 767) in Pine Island Center.
+From here, the route runs east as CR 78 and it is locally known as Pine Island Road.
+It crosses the Pine Island Causeway on to the main land in Cape Coral.
+Less than two miles after entering Cape Coral, CR 78 intersects with Burnt Store Road (CR 765) and Veterans Parkway (CR 884).
+The western segment of SR 78 begins at this intersection.

-The current western terminus of the westernmost piece of SR 78 is in northwest Cape Coral at an intersection with Stringfellow Rd beginning at “Pine Island Center”.
-Known as Pine Island Road, it travels east from its terminus through northern Cape Coral toward North Fort Myers, Florida, where it intersects U.S. Route 41.
+The western segment of SR 78 proceeds east-northeast through Cape Coral and North Fort Myers, where it intersects U.S. Route 41.
 SR 78 becomes Bayshore Road in North Fort Myers at its intersection with U.S. Route 41 Business (which is part of an earlier alignment of US 41 and the Tamiami Trail).
 Bayshore Road continues east paralleling the north shore of the Caloosahatchee River.
-It intersects with Interstate 75 shortly before terminating at State Road 31 near the Lee County Civic Center.
+It intersects with Interstate 75 shortly before terminating at SR 31 near the Lee County Civic Center.

+At SR 31, another section of CR 78 begins less than 2 miles to the north.
+This segment, known as North River Road runs east along the north side of the Caloosahatchee River to Alva, and North LaBelle.

 Central section

 The 14-mile-long central east–west section of SR 78 extends from SR 29 four miles (6 km) northeast of North LaBelle to an intersection with US 27/SR 25 midway between Citrus Center and Moore Haven.
 In between is the town of Ortona.
 The central section of SR 78 is entirely within a part of Glades County dedicated to the growth of foliage house plants.

+SR 78 then runs concurrently with US 27 east 4 miles to the eastern section (though this concurrency is signed sparingly).